Loxone Makes Title 24 Lighting & Building Requirements Easier Than Ever!

 To combat this wasteful practice these new building standards not only require high-efficacy lights, but they also call for lighting controls consisting of sensors and dimmers.

 In short, all lights must be high-efficacy, and recessed downlight luminaires and enclosed luminaires must contain a lamp that is certified to meet with Joint Appendix (JA8), which is fancy talk for the Qualification Requirements for High Efficacy Light Sources.
 Now, these requirements are pretty extensive, and you can check them out here if you want to get into the finer details and gain some knowledge.

 We’ve redesigned and improved our Pendulum lights and LED Spots to exceed the minimum Title 24 light requirements (wow, would you look at us), and will be releasing them later this year.
 Both lights are JA8-compliant, fully dimmable, and offer a color rendering index of 90+ (CRI 90).

 Title 24 Lighting Control

 Depending on the room, a vacancy sensor, a dimmer, or both, must be used in the space.
-You’ll see below why we recommend the use of an occupancy sensor over a vacancy sensor, which exceeds requirements.

 Title 24 lighting control requirements are as follows: